centerofci-archive/covid19-testing-data-visualizations/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

-## Building and running in production mode
+## Building production mode and deploying

 To create an optimised version of the app: